amcnguyen/Getting-and-Cleaning-Data/README.md

 ***

-## Purpose of Project:
+#### Purpose of Project:

 Demonstrate your ability to collect, work with, and clean a data set.

 ***

-## Project Requirements:
+#### Items to be submitted for evaluation:

 Submit the link to a Github repository that contains the following items:

 1. a tidy data set that can be used for analysis
 2. a script for performing the analysis ( run_analysis.R )
-3. a document that describes the variables, the data, and any transformations ( CodeBook.md ).
+3. a document that describes the variables, the data, and any transformations ( CODEBOOK.md ).
-4. a document that explains how all of the scripts work and how they are connected ( Readme.md).
+4. a document that explains how all of the scripts work and how they are connected ( README.md).

 ***

-## Analysis Script Requirements:
+#### Step-by-Step of the Analysis Script:

 1. Merge the training and the test datasets to create one dataset.
 2. Extract only the measurements on the mean and standard deviation for each measurement.